oeoe0/mockup-online-shop/README.md

 # mockup-online-shop

-A mockup of an online shop to display a possible homepage design
+A mockup of an online shop to display a possible homepage design.
+The website is optimized for desktop, as well as smaller formats.
+Simply resize the window to view all formats

 To run the website:
 1. Clone the repo